Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.3.8 =
+* Set reasonable timeout for SMTP server connection attempt.
+This prevents admin area from being locked up for too long if your SMTP server refuses connections.
+* Added spinner to indicate that test email is being sent.
 * "Send Test Email" button is now disabled if there are unsaved settings changes.
+* Minor settings page adjustments.

 = 1.3.7 =
 * Renamed SSL and TLS to what they actually are.